amazonview/disneypluscenter/index.rst

 ##################
-How to Activate Disney+ on My Device via disneyplus.com/begin
+How to Activate DisneyPlus on My Device
 ##################

 .. meta::